tayyeb-ali/tayyeb-ali/README.md

   <h3> 👨‍💻 About Me </h3>

   - 🔭 &nbsp; I’m currently learning about how data is stored and handled whilst pursuing certifications in security.
-  - 🎓 &nbsp; Studied Computer Science, Programming and Cyber Security from the University of Warwick.
+  - 🎓 &nbsp; Studied Computer Science, Programming, and Cyber Security from the University of Warwick.
-  - 💼 &nbsp; Data Analyst and Software Developer.
+  - 💼 &nbsp; Working as a Data Analyst currently.
-  - 🌱 &nbsp; Cyber Security and Information Security Enthusiast!
+  - 🌱 &nbsp; Cyber Security and Information/Data Security Enthusiast!
   - 🎮 &nbsp; I enjoy playing video games and reading books.